 Sync with Active Blower

-Fan Relay: No
+Fan Relay:

+No

-Fluorescent Light: No
+Fluorescent Light:

+No

-15 Volt DC Output Yes
+15 Volt DC Output

-Accessory Outlet: Yes
+Accessory Outlet:

-Outlet Power: No
+Outlet Power:

+No

 - Fan Relay Normally the fan relay will activate when the blower switch is pressed.
 Blower can either be actively running or pending.
 If the fan relay sync is active the blower must be actively running for the relay to change state.
-Fan relay sync must be NO in order for the exhaust blower on the NU-NR800 to activate when the supply blower switch is pressed. - Fluorescent Light Normally the fluorescent light is turned on via the fluorescent light key.
+Fan relay sync must be NO in order for the exhaust blower on the NU-NR797 to activate when the supply blower switch is pressed. - Fluorescent Light Normally the fluorescent light is turned on via the fluorescent light key.
 If the fluorescent light sync is active; the blower must be actively running for the fluorescent light to turn on.
 The fluorescent light should be synced to the internal blower.
 This will ensure that compounding will not take place when blower is off. - 15Volt DC Output Normally the 15 Volt DC output located on the control board is on when power is applied to the board.
-If the 15 volt DC output is active, the blower switch must be pressed for the 15 volt DC output to turn on.
-The 15 Volt DC output is used to power the alarm monitor in the control box.
-This option must be "Yes" in this menu. - Accessory Outlet Normally the accessory outlet is on all the time.
-If the accessory outlet sync is active, the blower must be pressed for the accessory outlet to turn on.
-The accessary relay is used to power the exhaust motor.
-This option must be "Yes" in this menu - Outlet Power Normally the outlet power is turned on via the outlet key.
+If the 15 volt DC output is active, the blower switch must be pressed for the 15 volt DC output to turn on. - Accessory Outlet Normally the accessory outlet is on all the time.
+If the accessory outlet sync is active, the blower must be actively running for the accessory outlet to turn on. - Outlet Power Normally the outlet power is turned on via the outlet key.
 If the outlet power sync is active, the blower must be actively running for the outlet power to turn on.